Perfume (British band): History

 Lover was chosen by Steve Lamacq for his 2019 Lost Alternatives album, receiving renewed airplay on BBC 6 Music and BBC Radio 2 from Steve Lamacq and on Jo Whiley and Simon Mayo.

-In July 2020 the first edition of Speakeasy featured an article on Perfume... summing up with “Throughout their four-year career, Perfume were lauded by the NME, Melody Maker, Select and Q, had multiple songs on the Indie Top-10 chart and on the Indie Top 20 CD compilations.
+In July 2020 the first edition of Speakeasy featured an article on Perfume, summing the band up as follows: “Throughout their four-year career, Perfume were lauded by the NME, Melody Maker, Select and Q, had multiple songs on the Indie Top-10 chart and on the Indie Top 20 CD compilations.
 If they were missed the first time around, with plaudits like these there’s never been a sweeter smelling time to right these wrongs.”